HIPAA is the Health Insurance Portability and Accountability

 - Sufficient patient information. (ie: all names used, DOB, or

-- The facility that provided care. (ie: BRI, BHMC-LR, Baptist
+- The facility that provided care. (ie: BHRI, BHMC-LR, Baptist Health Therapy Center-Cabot)

 - The date of service. (ie: exact date or general time frame)